yen223/yens-blog-v2/articles/a-bizarre-google-keyboard-bug.md

 ## The bug

-The cause of the bug is that **Gboard doesn't issue the correct keyCode in its keydown/keypress/keyup events.**
+The cause of the bug is that **Gboard doesn't issue the correct keyCode in its keydown/keypress/keyup browser events.**

 I've built a [keyboard events viewer](/projects/key-event-viewer) to help illustrate the issue.